spatie/typescript-transformer/docs/usage/getting-started.md

 TypeScriptTransformer::create($config)->transform();
 ```

 That's it!
-All the enum classes with a `@typescript` annotation are now transformed to TypeScript.
+Each class with a `@typescript` annotation or `#[TypeScript]` are now transformed to TypeScript if a suitable transformer can be found.

 ## Laravel

-Using Laravel?
+Are you using Laravel?
 Then you can use a Laravel config file, more info about that [here](https://docs.spatie.be/typescript-transformer/v2/laravel/installation-and-setup/).